Hu-tao-bot/public/README.md

 A: Yes, it's secure.
 It's using RSA to encrypt data to save in database.

 ## Q: I want to login with third party account (Example: Facebook, Google, etc.).
 How to do it?
 A: Sorry, I can't do it.
-Because in Third party account block access another URL login.
+Because in Third party account block access another URL login. **If you want login with third party account, you must have link email and password to your account.**

 ## Q: I want to login with my account.
 How to do it?
 A: You can enter site https://hutao-bot.m307.dev to login genshin account.

 ## Q: I can't invite bot to my server.
 A: The bot is now rate limited invite from Discord.
-Please wait 2 - 4 week to waiting get verified bot.
+Please wait 2 - 4 week to waiting get verified bot. **Status: Not verified 😓**

+## Q: Why character's list has shown only 8 character?
+A: Because you have login with UID or HoyolabID.
+If you want to see all character's list, you have to login with Token or E-mail & Password

-## Q: I see unknow error message.
-How to do it?
+## Q: I got error when I use command.
-A: Please contact in Discord server at https://shirabot.xyz/go/hutaosupport
+A: Please capture error screenshot and send to [Discord server](https://shirabot.xyz/go/hutaosupport)

-## Q: I want to contact with private message.
+## Q: I want to know more about me.
-A: Please contact with mail at [me@m307.dev](mailto:me@m307.dev)
+A: Please contact via email at [me@m307.dev](mailto:me@m307.dev)

 # License
 MIT